Stencyl/stencylpedia/block-reference/events/advanced.md

 ![event-custom-import](http://static.stencyl.com/pedia2/block-images/13%20-%20Events/19%20-%20Advanced/event-custom-import.png)

 Not an event.
 Lets you add **import statements** to the beginning of your behavior's "class".
-Use code blocks within this field.
+Use code blocks within this wrapper.

 ***